-- Oracle CRM On Demand: $75/month/user
+- Oracle CRM On Demand: $75/user/month

 Infusionsoft offers four different CRM packages with clear, per-user rates.
 Two of their packages are priced at the same rate, with one being geared toward businesses with a focus on online sales and the other toward businesses with more traditional sales outlets.
 Infusionsoft prominently displays their prices on their website, and even includes a cost calculator that allows you to add features and see your actual upfront CRM cost.

-- Complete: $76/month/user
+- Complete: $76/user/month

-- Deluxe E-Commerce: $75/month/user
+- Deluxe E-Commerce: $75/user/month

-- Deluxe Sales: $75/month/user
+- Deluxe Sales: $75/user/month

 Netsuite CRM+ is a SaaS solution.
 Netsuite doesn’t offer an on-premise solution, and they only offer one CRM package.
 There are no prices listed on the Netsuite website; however, various sources list their package and pricing as follows:

-- CRM+: $129/month/user
+- CRM+: $129/user/month

-- Professional: $20/month/user
+- Professional: $49/user/month

-- Business: $15/month/user
+- Business: $119/user/month

 Getting What You Pay For